mses-bly/WekaOnSpark/README.md

 # WekaOnSpark
-Weka and Spark integration in Java.
+Weka integration with Spark in Java.